 Now install phpMyAdmin

-Open the “config.inc.php” file and change from “cookie” to “http” to change the authentication in phpMyAdmin.
+Open “config.inc.php” file and change from “cookie” to “http” to change the authentication in phpMyAdmin:

 Now you can access the phpmyadmin console by navigating to http://server-ip-address/phpmyadmin/ from your browser.

 Enter your MySQL username and password which you have given in previous steps.
 In my case its “root” and “centos”.

-Thats it.
-Now the LAMP server is up and running.
+That’s it.
+Your LAMP server is up and ready to use.

 Like us on Facebook